 A New Age of Learning

-Research students are normally admitted to a research unit or centre in the School, where they benefit from working with staff and other research students in a similar field, and are encouraged to contribute to and participate in national and international research symposia.
-The School also runs regular doctoral research methods training courses.
+Research students are normally admitted to a research unit or centre in the Department, where they benefit from working with staff and other research students in a similar field, and are encouraged to contribute to and participate in national and international research symposia.
+The Department also runs regular doctoral research methods training courses.

 There are opportunities for colleagues and prospective students from the UK, EU or overseas to acquire Associate status in Education without necessarily registering for an award.
 Associate students are allowed use of University facilities and access to the taught programme and tutorial support by negotiation.

-The School of Sport and Education has excellent support services and resources, including dedicated research areas fully equipped with on-line ICT facilities, and is able to support qualitative and quantitative approaches to approved research topics.
+The Department has excellent support services and resources, including dedicated research areas fully equipped with on-line ICT facilities, and is able to support qualitative and quantitative approaches to approved research topics.
 In addition, research and teaching are enriched by the partnerships established between itself and schools, both locally and nationally.